pacifikus/pass-complexity/README.md

 ## Overview

-This is a project to predict password complexity generated using `Kedro 0.17.3`.
+This is a project to predict password complexity

 ## How to install dependencies